HCPLab-SYSU/HSE/README.md

 # Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding

 # Introduction
-This repository contains the pytorch codes for deployment and the trained models described in the paper "Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding" [[PDF coming soon]()].
+This repository contains the pytorch codes, trained models, and datasets described in the paper "Fine-Grained Representation Learning and Recognition by Exploiting Hierarchical Semantic Embedding" [[PDF coming soon]()].

 **Results**